Weifang: History

 Weifang has a long history.
 According to archaeological discoveries, there are more than 1,800 ancient cultural sites in different times in China.
 Among them, the first Beixin cultural relic in eastern Shandong was found in taoyuan village, Qingzhou; The ancient castle site of Longshan culture excavated by Shouguang Bianxian Wang is rare in China.
 The typical Longshan cultural site in Yaoguanzhuang, Weicheng District is rich in unearthed relics, far exceeding the excavation of Chengziya site before liberation.

-This shows that as early as 7000 years ago, our ancestors lived here.
-In Xia and Shang dynasties, there were such countries as pouring irrigation, pouring bamboo, cold and three longevity.
-At the beginning of the Zhou dynasty, King Wu sealed the state and founded the country, and made Tai Gong Wang Yu Qi and Du Yingqiu (now in Changle).
-To the Spring and Autumn period, the present municipal districts once belonged to Qi, Lu, Qi, Ju and other countries.
+Historical texts record that during the Xia and Shang dynasties, the feudal states of Zhenguan (斟灌), Han (寒), and Wangshou (王寿) were based in the area.
+At the beginning of the Zhou dynasty, King Wu enfeoffed Jiang Ziya as Duke Tai of Qi, with Yingqiu (now in Changle) as the capital.
+During the Spring and Autumn period, the present municipal district belonged to Qi, Lu, Lai, Qi, Ju and other states.
 During the Warring States period, most of the current ministries were in harmony, and Wulian and Zhucheng belonged to Shandong.

 As early as the Neolithic Age, there were ancestors living next to the old roads of Weihe River and Mihe River in Weifang.
 The ancient tribal people living here are called "Dongyi people".
 They have created a rich and colorful Dongyi culture, which is one of the sources of Chinese civilization.

 During the Eastern Zhou dynasty, Weifang belonged to the same land, bordering the Bohai Sea in the north, and it had the advantage of "fish and salt".
 Counties were established in Qin dynasty, and most of Weifang belonged to Jiaodong County, Qi County and Langya County.
 In the fifth year of Emperor Yuan Feng of the Han dynasty (106 BC), Qingzhou Secretariat Department was established, which was located in Guang County (located in Qingzhou today).
 During the Sixteen Kingdoms period of the Eastern Jin dynasty, Murong De, a Xianbei people, established the Southern Yan regime, whose capital was located in Guanggu City (now Qingzhou City, Weifang), and in the 16th year of Emperor Kai of Sui dynasty (596), it was located in Weizhou.

 During this period, as one of the earliest areas where Buddhism was introduced into the Han dynasty, Weifang became the center of Buddhism in Qilu, leaving a large number of Buddhist cultural relics, such as the hoard of Buddhist statues in longxing temple, Qingzhou and Tuoshan, and the statues in Yunmen Mountain and Shimenfang Grottoes.

 In modern times, some famous events have taken place, such as the Weixian Uprising, the Weixian Campaign, etc.